 Proof mode maintains a warm environment for rising yeast-leavened dough.
 If the oven is too warm, Proof mode will not operate and the display will show "Oven too hot for Proof".
 For best results, cover the dough while proofing and check early to avoid over-proofing.
+Press Options and select Proof then follow any display prompts or press the Proof pad (on some models) to access this mode.

-ACAUTION Do not use the Proof mode for warming food or keeping food hot.
+Do not use the Proof mode for warming food or keeping food hot.
 The proofing oven temperature is not hot enough to hold foods at safe temperatures.